 - Major corporate sponsors.

-Commissioner Sakeiwicz of the NLL, who has experience growing leagues (he was the man in charge of the Major Leaugue Soccer expansion years ago), has started bringing in corporate sponsorships, and workout multimedia deals, as well as expanded the league by five teams in the last few years.
+Former Commissioner Nick Sakeiwicz of the NLL, who had experience growing leagues (he was the man in charge of the Major Leaugue Soccer expansion years ago), has started bringing in corporate sponsorships, and workout multimedia deals, as well as expanded the league by five teams in the last few years.
 The league’s motive operandi is dealing with NHL/NBA ownerships, or Multi-Billionaires (Joe Tsai of Ali Baba fame) who own their arenas.

 Time will tell if the leagues will get away from the weekend only idea, but as long as players have regular day jobs, weekend games will continue to be the norm.